iluvjava/Maths/Notebook 2.0/Math 999/Variatioional Auto Encoder (AE, VAE).md

 Auto encoder is a Neural network that takes in features in the higher dimension and then maps it to a layer that is on a much smaller dimension, and then it tries to reconstruct the original sample by expanding the features hiding in the latent space.

-This allows us to essentially construct higher dimensional features using lower dimensional featurese.
+This allows us to essentially construct higher dimensional features using lower dimensional features.
 No labels are used to train this.

 ---